52 Types of Beetles in Washington State

 45. Calligrapha Beetle

 This beetle is easy to spot due to its odd, zigzag-like tracks and distinctive red head.
 These beetles, which can measure up to 1.2 inches long and 0.4 inches wide, are equally one of the types of beetles in Washington.
-They are oval-shaped with an elongated body that is similar to a bumblebee’s.
+They are oval-shaped with an elongated body similar to a bumblebee’s.

 The Calligrapha beetle lives in areas including wetland meadows and sagebrush grasslands, where it feeds on nectar from flowers such as thistles or scarlet gilia.